 Whether it be a cream, lotion or ointment, these emollients trap moisture in your skin and protect it from the elements.

 Sunscreen containing a sun protection factor (SPF) of 30 or higher is one of the single most important products you can apply to your skin to prevent premature aging.
 “There are two types of sunscreen: chemical and physical.
-Chemical sunscreens work like a sponge, absorbing the sun and tend to be easier to rub into the skin without leaving a white residue,” says Alavi.
+Chemical sunscreens work like a sponge, absorbing the sun and tend to be easier to rub into the skin without leaving a white residue,” explains Alavi.
 “Physical sunscreens work like a shield, sitting sit on the surface of the skin and deflecting the sun.”

 NICE TO HAVE